• Skip to primary navigation

 Italian Easter Pie

-The following recipe is a version from Cook’s Country Magazine.
-I tweaked it here and there to suit my tastes and do recommend testing for doneness with an instant read themometer.
+The following recipe is a version from Cook's Country Magazine.
+I tweaked it here and there to suit my tastes.
+Feel free to use different deli meats like ham or salami and parmesan instead of pecorino.
+Make it your own like every Italian family does.
+I do recommend testing for doneness with an instant read thermometer.
 I had to bake it an additional 15 minutes to get a nice brown crust and internal temperature of 150F.

 layers of Italian meats and cheeses in a buttery crust